For more videos from Tari and y4c, please visit & subscribe to our YouTube channel.

 In generic gym-based yoga classes, teachers are not usually trained and knowledgeable of the limitations and concerns of survivors.
 These venues can be intimidating and risky for someone who is trying not only to gain physical strength, but also, self esteem.
 Find a yoga class specifically for cancer patients and survivors.
 Get a schedule, visit a class and talk to the teacher.
 Again, if you would like to know about y4c trained teachers in your location, please here.

 Yoga is a practice not an event.
 In order to feel the benefits of yoga finding time in your schedule to practice, 2-3 times a week or more, is important.
+Also, it is recommended that average weight survivors maintain at least 150 minutes of exercise per week to reduce reoccurrence, and for those that are carrying weight that amount should be 300 minutes per week.
+So do as often and as much as you can.
 Are the classes located conveniently and at times that will fit easily into your life?
 Large classes can be discouraging for beginners.
 Trust your intuitions.

 I hope this helps you find a yoga teacher and class that allows you to thrive, as well as survive.
 Yoga can be a tool to help you reclaim your life during and after cancer.
 If used properly, yoga can also be a lifetime companion that will smooth out all the challenges of life, not just the ones we experience on the cancer journey.
 In the meantime, please send me more questions, share your findings and stay in touch.